The Full Monty: Production

 Channel 4 Films paid for the screenplay to be written but then declined to invest any equity in the film.
 Fox Searchlight ended up financing it for almost £3 million.

 The famous "Hot Stuff" scene, in which the characters dance in the queue at the Jobcentre, was originally going to be cut from the final production as it was considered "too unrealistic".

 The cast allegedly agreed that all six of them would really do the "full monty" strip at the end in front of 50 extras, provided they had to do only one take.
 Hugo Speer told The Guardian in 2019: "The climactic scene was nuts.
 It was in a very cold working men's club, starting at about midday.
 The makeup and costume girls knew how we were feeling, so they were thrusting glasses of alcohol into our hands between takes.
 The extras had smuggled in booze, too.
 They weren't aware we were going to go all the way – that was a bit of smarts on the producers' part, so it was a completely natural reaction they got at the end."

 The production and shooting was also said to be very challenging, with Robert Carlyle saying: "The Full Monty was a tough shoot, it really really was.
 Horrible."

 Locations

 The film was shot entirely on location in and around Sheffield in April 1996, except for a couple of locations in Shirebrook, Derbyshire.

+Shiregreen Working Men's Club featured in the film as the fictitious Millthorpe Working Men's Club, where the climactic final scenes of the film take place.
+Shiregreen WMC subsequently branded itself as "the home of The Full Monty"; however, it closed down in November 2019.
+The building was subsequently destroyed by fire on 9 August 2026, after it had been left to become derelict.